Exploration and Resource Geology (BSc)

 Cardiff is one of the few universities that run undergraduate courses specifically in Exploration and Resource Geology which has evolved from the long mining tradition in South Wales.

-We have a thriving Society of Economic Geologists (SEG) chapter that links us to this international society and enables us to attract specialist visiting lecturers and arrange field visits to working quarries and mines e.g. Navan in Ireland.
+The School has links with local consultancy companies and exploration companies worldwide and we have a thriving Society of Economic Geologists (SEG) chapter that links us to this international society and lets us attract specialist visiting lecturers and arrange field visits to working quarries and mines.

 |Typical A level offer||ABB.
 At least two A-levels should be a Science, Geography, Geology or Maths.|